-Once you have registered, you will need your IT team or your Domain manager to follow and complete the steps in our federation document once per domain; the document details how to configure AD FS 2016 and Azure AD; for other OpenID Connect Identity Providers, please contact the support team if you are not able to complete this, as the steps will be very similar.
+Once you have registered, you will need your IT team or your Domain manager to follow and complete the steps in our federation document once per domain; the document details how to configure AD FS 2016 and Azure AD; the steps for other OpenID Connect Identity Providers will be very similar.

 Within the Federation document this states you need to contact your account manager to enable the user federation, this is not applicable during this domain set up and you do not need to contact your account manager.